-PIN codes are protected so that they cannot be read or copied from the card.
-It is the certificate holder's responsibility to protect the use of his/her keys by taking care of his/her card and PIN codes as described in the terms and conditions of use.
+Activation codes are protected so that they cannot be read or copied from the card.
+It is the certificate holder's responsibility to protect the use of his/her keys by taking care of his/her card and activation and PIN codes as described in the terms and conditions of use.